 When it comes to looking at a new website or a redesign the biggest issue is the cost of the project, but there are several things you can do to help reduce this by making it easier for your web developer to get on with the ‘real’ work.
-This comes down to the age old saying ‘time is money’, in other words the longer the developer spends on your project the more it is going to cost, knowing that we can look at ways to speed up the development and in the long run save money.
+This comes down to the age old saying ‘time is money’, in other words the longer the developer spends on your project the more it is going to cost.

 Site plan / site map